VibeCodder/PyShareX/README.md

 # PyShareX — Open-Source ShareX Alternative Made in Python

 PyShareX is an open-source ShareX alternative written in Python for Linux and Windows.
-It provides instant screenshot uploads, custom uploaders, clipboard automation and a fast productivity workflow.
+It provides instant screenshot uploads, screenshot editor, video converter, text and QR recognition, clipboard automation and a fast productivity workflow.
 Built with the help of Claude AI and Gemini.

 ----